sylvaindeschenes/sylvaindeschenes.github.io/portfolio-2016-simplep.md

 Visual Translator for Parking Signs: Identifies legal parking spaces for the selected period of time as per your settings.

-Includes: Street Parking Signs (Legal Parking Spaces, Parking Meters, Handicap Parking, Residential Parking Permits, Snow Removing) Notifications, Locating Your Vehicle.
+Features: Street Parking Signs (Legal Parking Spaces, Parking Meters, Handicap Parking, Residential Parking Permits, Snow Removing) Notifications, Locating Your Vehicle.

 API available allowing these features to be integrated into a pre-existing application or service.